lasthyphen/dgc-polls/governance/polls/DIP0m11-SP1 onboards Member Alisha Ramazannezhad as DIP Editor - May 31, 2023.md

    1: Yes
    2: No
 ---
-# Poll: DIP0m11-SP1 onboards Member Alisha Ramazannezhad as DIP Editor - May 24, 2023
+# Poll: DIP0m11-SP1 onboards Member Alisha Ramazannezhad as DIP Editor - May 31, 2023

-Dijets Core Team acting as interim Governance Arbiter have placed an approval poll into Dijets Voting System for the appointment of DIP Editor as described in [DIPs Framework](https://github.com/Dijets-Inc/dips/blob/master/DIP0/dip0.md#dip0m9-dip-editor-role).
-This Governance Poll will be active for seven days beginning on Wednesday, May 24 at 16:00 UTC.
-Note that the DGC Members do not require a CAP position before voting on this approval poll.
+Dijets Core Team acting as interim Governance Arbiter have placed an approval poll into Dijets Voting System for the appointment of DGC Member Alisha Ramazannezhad as DIP Editor.
+The sub-proposal DIP0m11-SP1 is in line with the process module [DIP0m11](https://dips.dijets.io/dips/details/DIP0#dip0m11-core-personnel-onboarding) of the [DIPs Framework](https://dips.dijets.io/dips/details/DIP0) for core personnel onboarding.
+This Governance Poll will be active for seven days beginning on Wednesday, May 31 at 16:00 UTC.
+Note that the DGC Members do not require a CAP before voting on this approval poll.

-Procuring a CAP will become a mandatory step to undergo for DGC members before each governance cycle begins.
-CAPs and the Governance Cycle will come into effect as soon as the program has the required core personnel onboarded and it has had some time to mature.
+Procuring a CAP will be mandatory for DGC members before each governance cycle begins.
+CAPs and the Governance Cycle will come into effect as soon as the program has had the required core personnel onboarded and it has had some time to mature.

 **This is a binary vote.**
 - **Members may vote for a single option.**